Next day installation

 The engineer should make sure that the boiler filling loop is accessible to you when the boiler is being installed.
 Boiler filling loops can be replaced if this is not the case.

-The boiler’s filling line will contain at least one stop valve to regulate the flow of water.
+The boiler’s filling line will contain at least one stop valve to regulate the flow of water, and understanding the placement of the filling loop valve is crucial for proper operation.
 A double check valve helps prevent water from returning to the mains.

 What is the purpose of my filling loop and why do I need it?